Foreign interventions by the United States: Arab Spring and Operation Inherent Resolve

-In March 2015, President Obama declared that he had authorized U.S. forces to provide logistical and intelligence support to the Saudis in their military intervention in Yemen, establishing a "Joint Planning Cell" with Saudi Arabia.
+In March 2015, President Obama declared that he had authorized U.S. forces to provide logistical and intelligence support to Saudi Arabia in their military intervention in Yemen, establishing a "Joint Planning Cell" with them.
 American and British forces participated in the blockade of Yemen.
+In 2024, in response to Houthi attacks on commercial and naval vessels during the Red Sea crisis, the UK and the Biden administration launched a new bombing campaign in Yemen, which was continued by the Donald Trump administration before arranging a bilateral ceasefire.